lucydog177/FroniusData/README.md

 - Detect all Fronius inverters on your local network, automatically.
 - Offline mode gives you access to your data when the inverter turns off at night.
 - Charts: Power generation for the day, energy production for the month and year.
+- Charts: Drill down for more detail from year to month and month to day.
-- Align charts to the billing cycling day and time of your electric bill.
+- Charts: Align to billing cycling day and hour, to check your electric bill.

 ## Compatibility